 AntiLaser Priority: Best laser jammer for 95% of people.
 Most effective jammer, continual updates and improvements, the gold standard.
 This is what I depend on, trust, and recommend.
 Purchase the ALP here.
 (Be sure to read over my ALP setup guide first.)

-Stinger Fiber Jammers: Super teeny tiny heads, best hidden option for exotic cars, twice the price as the competition, not super great track record of updates.
+Stinger Fiber Jammers: Super teeny tiny heads, hidden option for exotic cars, twice the price as the competition.
 Purchase the Stinger fiber jammers here.

-Escort ShifterMax: Integrates well with the Escort Max Ci 360.
-Not as capable or effective as the ALP, updates aren’t as frequent, lacks advanced functionality, and limited to only 4 heads total, but one controller and display for radar and laser.
-Purchase the Escort ShifterMax here.
+Escort VX Shifters: Integrates with the Escort Redline Ci 360c.
+Heads are smaller than the competition, not as feature-rich or effective as the ALP, questionable update frequency, and lacks advanced functionality, but shares controller and display with radar and laser.
+Only available packaged with the Redline Ci 360c.
+Purchase the Escort Redline Ci 360c here.

-Adaptiv TPX: Motorcycle-specific laser jammer with all of the basic features, plus the ability to wire into your helmet for audio and a waterproof external alert LED for your handlebars.
+Adaptiv TPX Motorcycle: Motorcycle-specific laser jammer with all of the basic features, plus the ability to wire into your helmet for audio and a waterproof external alert LED for your handlebars.
 Purchase the TPX motorcycle jammer here.
+(Save 10% with coupon code “VORTEX”)